-The joystick (200 Series) light panel may be flush mounted in a flat surface such as the dash or may be surface mounted on the floor or other convenient locations by using the 1.75" tall spacer box.
-When surface mounting the light panel adjacent to the valve be sure to orientate the panel so the yellow lights coincide with the coach.
+The Separate (100 Series) light panel may be flush mounted in a flat surface such as the dash or may be surface mounted on the floor or other convenient locations by using the 1.75" tall spacer box.
+When surface mounting the light panel adjacent to the valve be sure to leave enough clearance for the levers to move the full extent of their travel.
 Drill a 1" hole beneath the light panel to pass the wiring through.
 Do not mount the light panel until all wiring is complete.
 Always leave enough wire length in the spacer box to allow lifting the panel for repair.
 Be sure to seal the 1" hole when finished.
 Never flush mount a panel in the floor.
-The panel must always be protected from dirt and and water.
+The panel must always be protected from dirt and water.
 When flush mounting the light panel, a rectangular hole with 45 degree corners matching the back of the panel will need to be cut in the mounting surface.(See Template at the end of Part III.)
 There must be a minimum clearance of 2" behind the mounting surface to allow for the panel and the wiring.

-The joystick valve (200 Series) will drop through the hole from the top.
+The Integrated (110 Series) Valve will drop through the hole from the top.
 Secure valve and cover plate at the same time using four #10 x 3/4" Phillips head screws.
+If necessary, the sensing unit and harness may be unplugged to ease installation.
+This may be done by removing This may be done by removing the hole cover and unplugging sensing unit and harness.
+Do not secure valve and cover plate until sensing unit and harness are plugged in and hole cover is replaced.
 Caulk around the underside of the valve where the box meets the floor.

-3. LOCATING AND MOUNTING THE PUMP: Although it is not always possible, it is desirable to put the pump assembly under the hood compartment where it is easily accessible for service or fluid check and refill.
+- 3. LOCATING AND MOUNTING THE PUMP: Although it is not always possible, it is desirable to put the pump assembly under the hood compartment where it is easily accessible for service or fluid check and refill.
 The distance of the pump from the valve is limited by the 7' hose provided and the battery cable although a longer hose and cable may be used if available.
-The pump and pump relay should be protected from direct road dirt.

-4. HYDRAULIC HOSES: It is important to keep the ends of the hoses plugged during installation to prevent any dirt from entering the system.
-Hoses should be routed away from any heat emitting items such as engine or exhaust components.
-A good location is along the outside of the frame rail.
+The pump and pump relay should be protected from direct road spray. - 4.
+HYDRAULIC HOSES: It is important to keep the ends of the hoses plugged during installation to prevent any dirt from entering the system.
+Hoses should be routed away from any heat emitting items such as engine or exhaust components. a good location is along the outside of the frame rail.
 It may be necessary to build a heat shield and/or adequately insulate the hoses.
 Care should be taken to avoid sharp edges.